 Factors considered in determining competency include ability to support arguments, ideas, and suggestions with information from readings, experience, and other research.
 In addition, all written work should be thorough, thoughtful, neat, and attractive, and contain proper spelling, punctuation, and syntax.
 Each assignment should respond directly to the questions posed fully and succinctly.
 Most assignments should be one to two typed pages in length, double-spaced.

 While the modules are presented as self-contained, each module incorporates what the student learned in the prior module(s) and slowly increases in difficulty.
 Thus, the sequence the modules are offered in is fixed and may not be altered.

 Students are expected to submit coursework at 2-week intervals (or sooner) to ensure sufficient time for instructor feed-back and completion of assignment(s) and return of course materials within the 63 days allowed per signed enrollment form/contract.

 Instructors will respond within 48 hours (unless otherwise arranged) to assignments submitted in accordance with this 2-week interval plan.
-Students not adhering to this policy or who submit assignments “out of order” risk delayed input based on the Instructors’ obligations to other students in compliance.
-This may further result in late fees of $5 per day billed directly to the student’s credit card.
+Students not adhering to this policy or who submit assignments “out of order” risk delayed input based on the instructors’ obligations to other students in compliance.
+This may result in a flat rate late fee of $25 to secure an additional week beyond the 63-day schedule.

 Terms & Conditions

-The costs of the Distance Education courses, which include door to door shipping and handling, must be paid up front.
-Students are required to secure their Distance Education participation with a credit card and agree to pay for any lost, damaged, late or non-returned materials.
+The costs of the Distance Education courses must be paid up front.
+Students are required to secure their Distance Education participation with a credit card and agree to pay any late fees.

 When the course has been completed satisfactorily, the student will be mailed a certificate of completion.
 (Additional copies can be ordered for a fee of $10 each.)